actualbudget/actual/docs/advanced/restart.md

 ## Step 3: Adjust Previous Months' Budgets

-- Navigate to the month prior to your new start (e.g., the end of May).
+- Navigate to the month prior to your new start (e.g., the end of May, if the month you're restarting from is June).
 - Review each budget category:
   - If a category has a **negative balance**, allocate additional funds to bring the balance to zero.
   - If a category has a **positive balance**, click on the category and transfer the balance amount back to the **"To Budget"** area.